-Given that the site receives a single stream of waste, adverse reaction is extremely unlikely.
-If wastes are seen to react, then they are either isolated in situ if possible or moved away from waste piles (see Site Layout Plan K18.19~20~004).
+Given that the site receives a single stream of waste adverse reaction is extremely unlikely.
+If wastes are seen to react, then they are either isolated in situ if possible or moved away from waste piles and/or stored within a suitable sealed container.